thembo-sec/neocities_site/src/posts/denim.md

 I recently reentered the world of raw denim.
 I've dived into the indigo pool of obsession and absorbed the dye until i'm ready to be faded into perfection.
 Like a lost lamb, i've found my way back, guided by a lovely pair.
 Constructed from a deadstock 14.5oz double black selvedge, they fit me incredibly well.

 I picked them up for a bargain, less than half price!
-Their are pair of the Nudie Jeans Clean Eileen cut, which are a higher waisted pant that has a SENSIBLE FUCKING RIVET (see the picture at the bottom) that doesn't have the annoying nipple that catches on skin.
+Theyre are pair of the Nudie Jeans Clean Eileen cut, which are a higher waisted pant that has a SENSIBLE FUCKING RIVET (see the picture at the bottom) that doesn't have the annoying nipple that catches on skin.
 Also nudie has a lifetime free repair program on any pair of their jeans which is just fucking awesome if you ask me.

 A decade ago, back when I was still a guy, raw denim was really my first introduction into the garment construction and i suppose fashion as a whole.
 I can't say my fashion was good, but i think it gave me that irritating view that garments should be well constructed and the best ones tell a story.